Christian-Nayre/CS222TEAM-7Lab3/README.md

 ## 🙏 Acknowledgement

-📚 Big thanks to our **CS 222 - Advanced Object-Oriented Programming** professor for guiding us through the world of C# OOP and file handling! 🚀
+📚 Big thanks to our CS 222 - Advanced Object-Oriented Programming professor, Ms. Fatima Marie Agdon, for guiding us through the thrilling adventures of C# AOOP and file handling! 🚀 Your passion for teaching, sharp eye for detail, and endless patience truly made this journey not just educational—but enjoyable.
+Thank you for making complex concepts feel like an exciting puzzle, and for always cheering us on, one bracket at a time! 💻✨

 ---